 • Shinohara Machinery Company builds its first offset press, the Fuji 58.

-• The Monotype Lasercomp is the first system that comes with a RIP or Raster Image Processor.
-This unit cannot only create digital typefaces but it can also handle (admittedly crude) graphics.
+• The Monotype Lasercomp is the first phototypesetting system that uses a laser and comes with a RIP or Raster Image Processor.
+This unit cannot only create digital typefaces, but it can also handle (admittedly crude) graphics.

 • Adrian Frutiger designs a sans-serif typeface for all the signage at the Charles De Gaulle airport.
 The font family is publicly released as Frutiger in 1976.
 Updated versions are released in 1999 and 2009.